jroper/openshift-deployment-guide/src/main/paradox/lagom/preparing-for-production.md

 Rather than describe these two steps completely and in sequence, this guide will take you through more incrementally, jumping back and forth between the Lagom configuration file and the deployment spec.
 The reason for this is that the production configuration of Lagom and the deployment spec are tightly coupled, things in Lagom's configuration file typically correspond to something configured in the deployment spec.
 To understand these configuration options and their coupling, it's best to do one and then the other.

-If you look at the sample app, you'll see configuration file and deployment spec in their final form.
+If you look at the sample app, you'll see the configuration file and deployment spec in their final form.
 In this guide, we'll show just snippets.
 You may like to follow along by deleting these files and starting from scratch, though note if you do this, you will need to understand how a Kubernetes deployment spec is structured, for example, if the guide shows the configuration for an environment variable, you'll need to know where in the spec this needs to go.
 You may like to keep the final deployment spec handy to be able to refer to it to see where different configuration belongs.

-In this guide, we'll just describe how to deploy the `shopping-cart` service, the `inventory` service is trivial, it doesn't talk to a database, it doesn't do any clustering, and everything it needs is a subset of what the `shopping-cart` service needs.
+In this guide, we'll just describe how to deploy the `shopping-cart` service.
+The `inventory` service is trivial, it doesn't talk to a database, it doesn't do any clustering, and everything it needs is a subset of what the `shopping-cart` service needs.
+You can refer to the sample app to see how it is configured.

 ## Setup